adrianmoya/es-docs.behat.org/en/quick_intro.rst

 Every feature starts with this same format: a line naming the feature, followed by three lines that describe the benefit, the role and the feature itself.
-This section is required, but its contents aren't actually important to Behat or your eventual test.
-They are, however, important to write correctly so that your features are consistent and readable by other people.
+And while this section is required, its contents aren't actually important to Behat or your eventual test.
+This section is important, however, so that each feature is described consistently and is readable by other people.

 Define a Scenario
 ~~~~~~~~~~~~~~~~~